 A number of conditions — not only Alzheimer's disease — can cause memory loss in older adults.
 Getting a prompt diagnosis and appropriate care is important.By Mayo Clinic Staff

 Everyone forgets things at times.
-How often have you misplaced your car keys or forgotten the name of a person you just met?
+Perhaps you misplace your car keys or forget the name of a person you just met.

 Some degree of memory problems, as well as a modest decline in other thinking skills, is a fairly common part of aging.
 There's a difference, however, between normal changes in memory and memory loss associated with Alzheimer's disease and related disorders.
 And some memory problems are the result of treatable conditions.

-If you're having memory problems, talk to your doctor to get a diagnosis and appropriate care.
+If you're having memory problems, talk to your health care provider to get a diagnosis and appropriate care.

 Memory loss and aging

-Normal age-related memory loss doesn't prevent you from living a full, productive life.
+Normal age-related memory loss doesn't cause a significant disruption in your daily life.
 For example, you might occasionally forget a person's name, but recall it later in the day.
 You might misplace your glasses sometimes.
 Or maybe you need to make lists more often than in the past to remember appointments or tasks.

-These changes in memory are generally manageable and don't disrupt your ability to work, live independently or maintain a social life.
+These changes in memory are generally manageable and don't affect your ability to work, live independently or maintain a social life.

 Memory loss and dementia

 The word "dementia" is an umbrella term used to describe a set of symptoms, including impairment in memory, reasoning, judgment, language and other thinking skills.
 Dementia usually begins gradually, worsens over time and impairs a person's abilities in work, social interactions and relationships.

 Often, memory loss that disrupts your life is one of the first or more-recognizable signs of dementia.
 Other early signs might include:

 - Asking the same questions repeatedly